sibala/System-och-integration-FSU24D/07-lecture/README.md

 <br>
 <br>
-In the assignment you will build the following parts of an ecommerce:
+In the assignment you will build an ecommerce-client by consuming an API found in 06-lecture/ecommerce-api. <br>
+The following pars need to be in place:

 ### Obligatory parts
 Admin: